teamshine05/graindisplay/readme.md

 zig build run -- --mode normal
 ```

 You can pass `--mode` multiple times to combine effects.
 Use `--mode normal` (or `--mode none`) to clear all effects before applying new ones.
 The config file accepts comma-separated values, e.g. `mode = monochrome, red-green`.
+Gamma control requires compositor support; if unavailable, graindisplay logs a warning and skips the effect.

 ### set text scaling (Wayland GNOME)